javers/javers.github.io/documentation/spring-boot-integration/index.md

 #### Customising JaversSQLRepository

-Properties active in the SQL starter with their default values:
+Database-related properties active in the Javers’ SQL starter with their defaults (please don’t change these defaults without a good reason):

 ```yaml
 javers: